AbtinMogharabin/MakeMe-BNN/README.md

 - It is also observed that the variance of other transient ABNN parameters is lower compared to that of a classic BNN, resulting in a more stable backpropagation.
 - Based on my review, this paper demonstrates one of the very few efforts to translate a deterministic model into a Bayesian version after the training of the deterministic model is finished.
 To name the two most relevant approaches:
   1. **Deterministic Variational Inference Approach:**
-     - One paper employs deterministic variational inference techniques to integrate Bayesian methods into trained deterministic neural networks.
+     - One paper by Wu et al. (2019) employs deterministic variational inference techniques to integrate Bayesian methods into trained deterministic neural networks.
 It introduces closed-form variance priors for the network weights, allowing the deterministic model to handle uncertainty estimations through a robust Bayesian framework after its initial training [2].
      - Compared to this approach, which requires extensive modifications to the network's inference process to accommodate the new Bayesian priors, the "Make Me a BNN" paper introduces a method that is notably simpler and potentially faster, as it leverages existing normalization layers within pre-trained DNNs to implement Bayesian functionality.

   2. **Decoupled Bayesian Stage Approach:**
-     - Another study involves a decoupled Bayesian stage applied to a pre-trained deterministic neural network.
+     - Another study by Maronas et al. (2020) involves a decoupled Bayesian stage applied to a pre-trained deterministic neural network.
 This method uses a Bayesian Neural Network to recalibrate the outputs of the deterministic model, thereby improving its predictive uncertainty without retraining the entire network from scratch [3].
      - "Make Me a BNN" paper introduces a quick deployment and straightforward integration into existing models by attaching simple adaptable Bayesian modules directly to the normalization layers.
 But effective calibration improvement involves adding an entirely new Bayesian processing layer, might not be the most efficient way to introduce Bayesian uncertainty into existing models.